Guidelines for medical services provided by medical practitioners to injured workers.

 What WorkSafe will pay for

-WorkSafe adopts the Medicare Benefits Schedule (MBS) items, explanations, definitions, rules and conditions for services provided by medical practitioners.
-When invoicing for medical services, medical practitioners are expected to adhere to the MBS rules unless otherwise specified by WorkSafe in this policy, other WorkSafe policies or the Reimbursement Rates for Medical Services booklet.
+WorkSafe Victoria (WorkSafe) adopts the Medicare Benefits Schedule (MBS) items, explanations, definitions, rules and conditions for services provided by medical practitioners.
+When invoicing for medical services, medical practitioners are expected to adhere to the MBS rules unless otherwise specified by WorkSafe in this policy, other WorkSafe policies or the Medical service reimbursement rates.

 This policy must be read in conjunction with the: